 2. Wear the Safety Equipment

+We can not let any newbie go for their initial longboard rides with the longboard protective gear.
 The community of BoardsOnTop suggests wearing all the essential longboarding equipment, especially if you are riding for the first time.
 Suppose you have not read the instructions very well regarding how to longboard for beginners.
 You can face any mishap that can be prevented by using longboard helmets, gloves, and knee pads.

 3. Clarify your Pose

-If you place your left foot in the front and back foot behind, this is called the regular riding pose.
+Both goofy and regular stances are easy to understand.
+So, if you place your left foot in the front and back foot behind, this is called the regular riding pose.

 This Pose is opposite to the regular one.
 You place your right foot in front and your back foot in the back in this position.
 The image is given below for differentiating Goofy stance to the regular one.